mjmurtag/CleanCodeApp/CONTRIBUTING.md

 We use airbnb eslint for maintaing code readablitiy.
 The project has been written in VSCode with [Prettier](https://prettier.io/) code formatter.

-Recommend contributors to run lint on code before creating PRs.
+There are automated pipelines to ensure contributors to run lint and fix tests  before creating PRs.
 Thank :tada: